Infant Feeding

 Think of it like your health visitor but, because it's a digital tool, it's available whenever you need it – all day and all night.

-Find out more at www.nhs.uk/start-for-life/baby/feeding-your-baby/breastfeeding/breastfeeding-friend-from-start-for-life
+Find out more at Breastfeeding Friend from Start for Life

-National Breastfeeding Helpline
+The National Breastfeeding Helpline

 The National Breastfeeding Helpline offers friendly, non-judgemental, independent, evidence based breastfeeding support and information to anyone in the UK who needs it.
 The helpline is provided by the Breastfeeding Network and the Association of Breastfeeding Mothers and also offers out of hours support when you need it.